-We have audited the financial statements of New Forest National Park Authority for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, and the related notes 1 to 29 and the Expenditure and Funding Analysis.
+We have audited the financial statements of New Forest National Park Authority for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the:

+- Movement in Reserves Statement,

+- · Comprehensive Income and Expenditure Statement,

+- Balance Sheet,

+- Cash Flow Statement,

+- Expenditure and Funding Analysis and the related notes 1 to 30.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.